 _wp_image_editor_choose, which checks if at least ImageMagick or GD image libraries can be used; the former comes with a higher priority than the latter.

-The important take from this is that while ImageMagick preserves the EXIF metadata of the image, GD removes it when it processes (crop/resize/edit) an image, so the payload is no longer available.
+The key takeaway from here is that while ImageMagick preserves the EXIF metadata of the image, GD removes it when it processes (crop/resize/edit) an image, so the payload is no longer available.

 The following screenshot shows that the